SquareManRan/TheLandMC/docs/home.md

 ## How are bedrock players able to play on the java server?

 We use a mod called [Geyser](https://geysermc.org/) that translates bedrock players' incoming and outgoing data so that it can be read and processed by the java server.
-Beware there a few known inconsistencies, the main one being that certian crafting recipies sadly don't seem to work for bedrock players on the server.
+Beware there are few known inconsistencies, the main one being that certain crafting recipies sadly don't seem to work for bedrock players on the server.
 A few examples are redstone comparators, sticky pistons, and hoppers.

 ## Extra Cool Features